Listen to this article:

 The Bentall procedure takes around five hours.

-The second application was filed in Mathura court on March 25, 2021, so that Rahman could be referred to AIIMS for his treatment.
+The second application was filed in Mathura court on March 25, 2021, so that Rehman could be referred to AIIMS for his treatment.
 “The Additional District Judge, for the second time, ordered that the ‘needful’ should be done, but nothing happened.
 There were no specific instructions from the court to the jail superintendent,” Dutt said.

-The third application, filed on May 20, 2021, was to request a 60-day parole considering Rahman’s medical issues for his treatment in AIIMS and the need for a heart surgery.
+The third application, filed on May 20, 2021, was to request a 60-day parole considering Rehman’s medical issues for his treatment in AIIMS and the need for a heart surgery.
 The request was denied in June after Uttar Pradesh police submitted in court that he was getting adequate medical attention.

 The order states, “The police have said that the accused has been taken to Agra and is being treated in the district hospital.
 Presently his health is satisfactory.
 In the facts and circumstances of the said case, the accused is not granted interim bail.
 This application has been disposed of.”